gcalderone/Gnuplot.jl/docs/src/index.md

 Unlike other packages **Gnuplot.jl** is not a pure Julia solution as it depends on an external package to actually generate plots.
 However, if gnuplot is not available on a given platform, the package could still be used in "*dry*" mode, and no error for a missing dependency will be raised (see [Dry sessions](@ref)).

 The **Gnuplot.jl** package development follows a minimalistic approach: it is essentially a thin layer to send data and commands to gnuplot.
-This way all underlying capabilities, both present and future ones, are automatically exposed to Julia user, with no need to implement dedicated wrappers.
+This way all underlying capabilities, both present and future ones, are automatically exposed to the Julia user, with no need to implement dedicated wrappers.

 The functionalities 1, 2 and 3 listed above are similar to those provided by the [Gaston](https://github.com/mbaz/Gaston.jl) package.  **Gnuplot.jl** also provides features 4 and 5, as well as the minimalistic approach.